 Keep in mind

 - The Medicare eligibility age of 65 no longer coincides with Social Security’s full retirement age (FRA) — the age when you qualify for 100 percent of the Social Security benefit calculated from your lifetime earnings.
-FRA was long set at 65 but it is gradually going up: It's 66 years and 4 months for people born in 1956 and will settle at 67 for people born in 1960 or later.
+FRA was long set at 65 but it is gradually going up: It's 66 years and 4 months for people born in 1956 and will settle at 67 for those born in 1960 or later.

 - Even if you don’t qualify for Social Security, you can sign up for Medicare at 65 as long you are a U.S. citizen or lawful permanent resident.
 You will have to pay Medicare directly for all coverage, including Part A (unless you or your spouse are among the small number of state and local government employees who paid Medicare taxes but not Social Security taxes; in this case, you may be able to get Part A for free).